opencardev/crankshaft/README.md

 This is the source code repository, just in case you want to build the system yourself.
 To get the binary without dealing with all this stuff, please head to [GetCrankshaft.com](http://getcrankshaft.com).
 There you can find guides and videos too.

+Tips & Tricks
+--

+Although Crankshaft is designed so it's not necessary to configure, there are some [tips and tricks](https://github.com/htruong/crankshaft/wiki/Hidden-tips,-tricks,-settings,-etc.) here that might be useful for power users.

 Known problems
 --